Advice on buying a buisness

 - Specialist due diligence advisers.

+There are many things to consider when looking to make an aquisition, and thereofr it's important to know what to look for when buying a businesss.
 It is also useful at this early stage to review the financial resources available for your purchase (whether this is your own financial position or that of your company).

 It may also be useful to consider at this stage whether you can raise funds for the purchase through bank funding, or teaming up with other investors.
 In particular, if your purchase is going to be funded by bank funding it is useful to get this arranged and started as early as possible.

 We have many corporate finance contacts and can point you in their direction and give you recommendations; we also have knowledge of the market and legal issues in different sectors.

 When trying to find potential businesses to acquire, it is important to consider your reasons for the purchase.
 In particular, if your company wishes to diversify you may want to try and find a business which operates in a different market or perhaps you want to increase your market position and purchase a business which exists in the same market as you.
 Establishing your motivations will help you to narrow down potential target businesses.

 Your corporate finance adviser may help you to locate potential target businesses and can assist you in the valuation process.

 If you find a company which is already on the market for sale, it is likely that the sellers or their advisers will have prepared an information memorandum about the target company or business.